Studying with us

 The Centre for Reproduction Research (CRR) welcomes applications from potential candidates who are interested in undertaking a PhD in the field of reproduction research.
 Broad topic areas may include for example: infertility and use of reproductive technologies including donation, freezing and surrogacy; cross-border reproductive travel; reproductive ageing; non-traditional family formations, and may draw on disciplines of sociology, psychology and science and technology studies.
 Please see the staff list for a full description of interests and topics.

-If you are interested in the possibility of undertaking a PhD aligned to the Centre please contact Dr Nicky Hudson at NHudson@dmu.ac.uk for an informal discussion in the first instance.
+If you are interested in the possibility of undertaking a PhD aligned to the Centre please contact Prof Nicky Hudson at NHudson@dmu.ac.uk for an informal discussion in the first instance.

-For more information on postgraduate opportunities at De Montfort University visit the Graduate School.
+For more information on postgraduate opportunities at De Montfort University visit the Doctoral College.

 Members of the Centre are currently studying the following topics: